Go Pro

 Summary

-Graham beats Community Trust Bancorp on 12 of the 19 factors compared between the two stocks.
+Graham and Community Trust Bancorp tied by winning 9 of the 18 factors compared between the two stocks.

 How does Graham compare to First Mid Bancshares?

-First Mid Bancshares (NASDAQ:FMBH) and Graham (NYSE:GHC) are related companies, but which is the better stock?
-We will contrast the two businesses based on the strength of their profitability, institutional ownership, valuation, analyst recommendations, media sentiment, dividends, earnings and risk.
+Graham (NYSE:GHC) and First Mid Bancshares (NASDAQ:FMBH) are related companies, but which is the superior business?
+We will compare the two companies based on the strength of their dividends, risk, analyst recommendations, profitability, earnings, media sentiment, institutional ownership and valuation.

-47.6% of First Mid Bancshares shares are held by institutional investors.
-Comparatively, 93.2% of Graham shares are held by institutional investors.
-6.0% of First Mid Bancshares shares are held by company insiders.
-Comparatively, 18.6% of Graham shares are held by company insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.
+93.2% of Graham shares are owned by institutional investors.
+Comparatively, 47.6% of First Mid Bancshares shares are owned by institutional investors.
+18.6% of Graham shares are owned by company insiders.
+Comparatively, 6.0% of First Mid Bancshares shares are owned by company insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock will outperform the market over the long term.

-First Mid Bancshares currently has a consensus price target of $49.50, suggesting a potential upside of 5.89%.
+First Mid Bancshares has a consensus price target of $54.63, indicating a potential upside of 8.64%.
 Given First Mid Bancshares' higher possible upside, analysts clearly believe First Mid Bancshares is more favorable than Graham.

 Company Sell Ratings Hold Ratings Buy Ratings Strong Buy Ratings Rating Score